humhub/humhub/protected/humhub/docs/guide/dev-module-content.md

 If you're implementing an ActiveRecord based on [[humhub\modules\content\components\ContentContainerActiveRecord]] you need to implement following abstract methods:

-- getContentTitle() - Returns the displayed name of the Content (e.g. Post or Poll)
+- getContentName() - Returns the displayed name of the Content (e.g. Post or Poll)
-- getContentPreview($maxLength) - Returns a preview of the Content - which is used in Notifications for example.
+- getContentDescription() - Returns a preview of the Content - which is used in Notifications for example.
-- getWallOut() - Returns a Widget Containing the Output in Walls or Search Results

 Example: